Safety Information – Laboratory Safety

 10.1 Flammable Liquids In Laboratories And Chemical Storage Rooms

 The storage and use of flammable liquids in laboratories shall comply with the applicable provisions of the National Fire Protection Association Standard 45, Fire Protection For Laboratories Using Chemicals, 1997.

 Refrigerators used for the storage of flammable liquids must be designed for this purpose and labeled as such.
 Domestic refrigerators may not be used for flammable liquids storage and must bear a label prohibiting flammable storage.
-Existing domestic refrigerators modified by MU Facilities Department may continue to be used for flammable storage as long as they are properly labeled.
-Explosion-proof refrigerators (also referred to as intrinsically safe) are intended for use in locations where the atmosphere outside the refrigerator is, or is reasonably likely to be, explosive and are typically not required in MU laboratory environments.
+Existing domestic refrigerators modified by Marshall University Facilities Department may continue to be used for flammable storage as long as they are properly labeled.
+Explosion-proof refrigerators (also referred to as intrinsically safe) are intended for use in locations where the atmosphere outside the refrigerator is, or is reasonably likely to be, explosive and are typically not required in Marshall laboratory environments.

 Most laboratory fires are caused by ignition of flammable liquid spills or vapors that have spread from open containers near ignition sources such as hot-plates and burners.
 Experiments and demonstrations should be planned in advance to ensure that sufficient distance is maintained between ignition sources and exposed flammable liquids (some solvent vapors can spread 10 feet or more along a bench top or floor).